Homeschooling with an Infant

 7. I remind myself this year’s number one class is hands on child development!

-Homeschooling with a baby is not picture perfect but it is the most beautiful thing I have witnessed!
+Homeschooling with a baby is not picture perfect, but it is the most beautiful thing I have witnessed!
 Quality family time allows us to soak in all the moments with Felix!

-Cherish the moments when your arms are full, your clothes are constantly disheveled, your hair is a mess, moments of rest are few and far between.
+Remember to cherish these moments when your arms are full, your clothes are constantly disheveled, your hair is a mess, moments of rest are few and far between.
 Before you know it this stage of life will be history.

 These moments are sculpting us into the women and men the Lord intends us to become!